raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step06.md

 The motors require more power than the Raspberry Pi can provide.
 Therefore, you will use 4 AA batteries to power them.

 The battery pack should include 2 wires; one red and one black.
 The red wire is the power input and needs to be inserted into the **VCC** terminal block.
-Some motor boards do not have a **VCC** block so instead use the voltage in block labelled **+12V**.
+Some motor boards do not have a **VCC** terminal block so instead use the "voltage in" terminal block labelled **+12V**.

 ![Picture of the red wire from the battery pack connected to the 12V terminal block of the motor controller](images/1_6-battery-pack-red-wire-motor-controller)